IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 							</td>

 							<td>
-								The `igChartLegend` control used by all chart controls in Ignite UI
+								The `igChartLegend` control used by all chart controls in %%ProductName%%
 							</td>
 						</tr>
 					</tbody>